-Unveiled during the Paradox Interactive 2023 Announcement Show, Life by You appears to feature several life game hallmarks, including a variety of locations to explore, emotes and intricate character interactions, as well as some interesting home-building and design tools to play with.
+Unveiled during Paradox Interactive 2023, Life by You appears to feature several life game hallmarks, including a variety of locations to explore, emotes, and intricate character interactions, as well as some interesting home-building and design tools to play with.
 Here’s everything you need to know about the potential Life by You release date, trailers, gameplay, news, and more for what could potentially be one of the best PC games if it lives up to the hype.

 Life by You early access release date

-Life by You is currently available to pre-order on the Epic Games Store, but you can also wishlist it on Steam if you prefer.
-By pre-ordering, you can expect to receive the Life Begins pack pre-order bonus, which includes the Jumpstart Fashion and Walls to Floors Decor packs, as well as the Vintage Scooter vehicle.
-The first 100,000 players to will also receive an invite to a private Discord server.
+Life by You also has several preorder bonus packs: the Life Begins Pack, which includes the Jumpstart Fashion and Walls to Floors Decor packs, as well as the Vintage Scooter vehicle.
+Rod Humble has also confirmed an additional Nightclub Vibe Pack to thank early adopters for their patience following the delayed early access launch, which includes furniture.
+The first 100,000 players to preorder Life by You will also receive an invite to a private Life by You Discord server.

 Life By You trailers